 Carboxylic acid is an organic compound containing a carboxyl group (COOH) attached to an alkyl or aryl group.
 They react with metals and alkalis to generate carboxylate ions.
-These reactions of carboxylic acids indicate their acid nature.
+These reactions of carboxylic acids indicate their acidic nature.
 The acidity of carboxylic acids is higher in comparison to simple phenols as they react with weak bases like carbonates and bicarbonates to liberate carbon dioxide gas.
-The Carboxylic Acid naming occurs when a substance donates a proton; usually hydrogen to other things.
-The carboxylic acids are acidic in nature because hydrogen belongs in the -COOH group.
+The carboxylic acids are acidic in nature because the hydrogen in -COOH group can be given forming carboxylate ion.

 Acidity of carboxylic acids and derivatives

-Carboxylic acids dissociate in water to form carboxylate ion and the hydronium ion.
+Carboxylic acids dissociate in water to form carboxylate ions and hydronium ions.
 The carboxylate ion formed is stabilized through resonance by effective delocalization of the negative charge.

 More Chemistry Articles